Joint Fronthaul Load Balancing and Computation Resource Allocation in Cell-Free User-Centric Massive MIMO Networks: System Model

-Writing explicitly the pilot contamination term after the subspace projection, we obtain its covariance matrix as $ \Sigmam_{\ell,k}^{\rm co} = \sum_{i \neq k : t_i = t} \Fm_{\ell,k} \Fm_{\ell,k}^\herm \Sigmam_{\ell,i} \Fm_{\ell,k} \Fm^\herm_{\ell,k} . $ When $\Fm_{\ell,k}$ and $\Fm_{\ell,i}$ are nearly mutually orthogonal, i.e. $\Fm_{\ell,k}^\herm \Fm_{l.i} \approx \zerov$, the subspace projection is able to significantly reduce the pilot contamination effect.
+When $\Fm_{\ell,k}$ and $\Fm_{\ell,i}$ are nearly mutually orthogonal, i.e. $\Fm_{\ell,k}^\herm \Fm_{l.i} \approx \zerov$, the subspace projection is able to significantly reduce the pilot contamination effect.
 In most of the concurrent literature \cite{bjo2020,DemirFoundation,miretti2022}, the channel statistics (in particular, the covariance matrices $\Sigmam_{\ell,k}^{\rm co}$) are assumed to be known.
 Schemes for channel subspace and covariance matrix estimation, respectively, in cell-free massive MIMO are presented in \cite{Subspace-Based, 9715152}.
 In particular, the scheme in \cite{Subspace-Based} is shown to achieve essentially the same performance of ideal channel subspace knowledge.
 Hence, for simplicity, in this work we assume that the subspace information $\Fm_{\ell,k}$ for all $(\ell, k) \in \Ec_{\rm ran}$ is perfectly known, as justified by the results of \cite{DemirFoundation,Subspace-Based}.

 Notice that each RU has only a partial (and noisy) CSI.
 The ``noisiness'' is given by the fact that the estimates in (\ref{chest1}) are affected by AWGN and residual pilot contamination.
 In addition, even in the absence of noise and pilot contamination, the CSI is partial in the sense that each RU $\ell$ can know only the channels of users $k \in \Uc_\ell$.
 Because of the scalable decentralized user-centric cluster processing, even after gathering all the CSI collected at each RU $\ell \in \Cc_k$, the cluster processor of user $k$ (located in some DU) knows only the channels of RU-UE pairs $(\ell,k') \in \Ec_{\rm ran}$, where $\ell \in \Cc_k$ and $k' \in \Uc_{\Cc_k} \defeq \cup_{\ell \in \Cc_k} \Uc_\ell$.
 In general, this user subset is strictly smaller than the set of all users $\Kc$.